This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 The past few weeks the spring allergy season has been in full force.
 I’m seeing adults and children coming in with severe nasal congestion and sneezing.
 If you have ever experienced this or even severe cold, you know how uncomfortable these symptoms can be.

 Today, many allergy medications are available over-the-counter without a prescription.
 This can be good and bad.
-The good is that you don’t have to make a doctor’s appointment to get medicine for relief of your allergy symptoms.
+The good is that you don’t have to make a doctor’s appointment to get medicine for the relief of your allergy symptoms.
 The bad is that some of these medicines have side-effects which, if you are using them regularly, you should be aware of.

 The “D” in Claritin D